ariebovenberg/whenever/README.md

 ## Acknowledgements

-This project is inspired by the following projects.
+This project is inspired by—and borrows concepts from—the following projects.
 Check them out!

 - [Noda Time](https://nodatime.org/) and [Joda Time](https://www.joda.org/joda-time/)
 - [Temporal](https://tc39.es/proposal-temporal/docs/)

 The benchmark comparison graph is based on the one from the [Ruff](https://github.com/astral-sh/ruff) project.
+For timezone data, **Whenever** uses Python's own `zoneinfo` module.